nigelhaim/4thYr_1stSem/Contemporary World/Contemporary world.md

 - Can globalization still be fixed?
 - Should a supranational entity exist in order to facilitate economic globalization?
 - What are the everyday and easily identifiable effects of economic globalization?

+## Module III: Global Interstate system & Global Government

+**In order to collaborate, we need to give up sovereignty**

+### Why do we need to have global government?
+- To control the nature of those states
+- United nations
+- League of nations (not effective)

+### United Nations
+**Unity - Consensus - Compromise**
+Countries utilizes their global influence
+- Economic and Social Council (ECOSOC)
+- Trusteeship Council
+- International Court of Justice
+- Security Council
+- General Assembly
+- Secretariat

+#### Sustainable Development Goals